The School of Public Health and Health Systems is a division of the Faculty of Applied Health Sciences

 Working in a pediatric clinic after graduating from her bachelor's degree provided the inspiration for Denise Ng's graduate research.
 Now a Master's student, she focuses on health informatics and health service research, and explores the level of risk perceived by patients when they are asked to provide feedback via smart-phone technology.

 Pemma Muzumdar credits the University of Waterloo's Master of Public Health (MPH) program for teaching her the importance of maintaining a strong learning network, developing collaborative practices, and sharing knowledge and resources in an online environment.
-Now working as Communications Coordinator at the National Collaboration Centres for Public Health her experience in the program has positively impacted her career.
+Now working as Communications Coordinator at the National Collaborating Centres for Public Health her experience in the program has positively impacted her career.